Kiffhost/exalted-scripture-understanding/Charms/Sidereals/House of Battles/Brawl/Tolerant Strife.md

 Prerequisite Charms:
   - None
 ---
 The Sidereal takes the battlefield as she finds it, coming to an accommodation with the world.
-The Sidereal ignores onslaught penalties and environmental penalties to her Parry.
+The Sidereal ignores onslaught penalties and environmental penalties to her [[Defense|Parry]].
 If she blocks an attack, it doesn’t inflict an onslaught penalty.